Jeremy Jordan (singer, born 1973)

-Don Henson (born September 19, 1973), known professionally as Jeremy Jordan, is an American singer and actor from Hammond, Indiana.
+Don Henson (born September 19, 1973), known professionally as Jeremy Jordan, is an American former singer and actor from Hammond, Indiana.

 Biography

 Jordan's real name is Don Henson.
 He was born September 19, 1973, and his mother gave custody of him to his father, who later married another woman and had four more children, all of whom he placed in Mooseheart Child City (an orphanage) after his wife died from leukemia.
 Once they got to the orphanage, he and his brothers and sisters were separated and every year he spent there, from the third to eleventh grade, he had a different set of houseparents, some of them very violent.

 Jordan wanted to get involved in movies and sign with a talent agency in Chicago, but was forbidden since the orphanage was in Mooseheart (near North Aurora), forty miles away.
 When he was seventeen, before Thanksgiving 1991, he moved to Chicago to stay with a friend's parents.
 After a fight he was evicted from the house where he was living and ended up homeless, living in the subway until he met his manager Peter Schivarelli.
 He then signed a record deal with his record company.

 In 1993, Jordan released Try My Love on Giant Records.
 The album yielded the international hit singles, "The Right Kind of Love" (#5 Billboard Hot 100 Airplay, #14 Billboard Hot 100 Singles, #4 Billboard Top 40 Mainstream, #22 Billboard Rhythmic Top 40), produced and written by Lotti Golden, Tommy Faragher & Robbie Nevil, and "Wannagirl" (#11 Billboard Top 40 Mainstream, #24 Billboard Rhythmic Top 40, #28 Billboard Hot 100).
-"The Right Kind of Love" peaked just inside the top 20 of the Billboard Hot 100.
-Jordan's debut album and "Wannagirl" had great success on the American charts.
-In 2009, Jordan released a new song entitled "Forgotten People."
-The song and its video are about homeless people.

-Additionally, "My Love is Good Enough" and "Try My Love" were featured in the film Airborne.
+Additionally, "My Love Is Good Enough" and "Try My Love" were featured in the film Airborne.
 "The Right Kind of Love" music video was featured during the end credits of Beverly Hills, 90210 and was also on the television series' soundtrack.
-His popularity, music wise, peaked with concerts around the globe.
+A remix album, Jeremy The Remix, was released to overseas markets in late 1993.

+In 1994, it was reported that Jordan, then promoted by Giant Records as a young pop music sex symbol, was putting the finishing touches on a new album scheduled for release early the following year.
+The cover was photographed by acclaimed fashion photographer Bruce Weber, who had previously captured Jordan in a nude photoshoot for Interview magazine — images that generated considerable buzz at the time and contributed to his rising image as a daring, photogenic performer.
+Jordan's growing confidence in front of the camera, contrasting it with his shy offstage personality.
+However, despite the anticipation, the second album ultimately never materialized.
+Years later, in 1999, Jordan briefly returned to music with the song "A Girl Named Happiness (Never Been Kissed)", featured on the soundtrack of the film Never Been Kissed, starring Drew Barrymore, in which Jordan himself also appeared.
+The song received its own official music video, though a commercial single release was never issued.